 Alaska law now requires anyone convicted of a DUI to have an ignition interlock device (IID) installed on their vehicle after the license suspension period has ended.
 An IID requires the driver to submit a breath test into the device (similar to a Breathalyzer machine) before it will allow the vehicle to start.
 Most of these devices also require follow-up breath tests to ensure compliance and to deter from having another person submit a breath test for the driver.

 If you are ordered to have an IID installed on your vehicle, you will have a "C" restriction placed on your driver's license, with the words "IID Required" on the back of your license.
 Those who live in particularly remote areas of the state may be exempted from the IID requirement; otherwise, you will want to find an approved IID installer near you.

 Not everyone is eligible for a limited license, which authorizes the use of an IID, including those:

 Alaska DUI Resources

 Convictions for driving under the influence have serious consequences in Alaska, including lengthy prison sentences for subsequent or particularly serious offenses.
 Since so much is at stake, it's typically a good idea to get the advice and counsel of a DUI attorney before appearing in court.
-If you're interested in learning more about your case, you can have an Alaska DUI attorney review your case for free.
+If you're interested in learning more about your case and your options under the law, you can get in touch with an Alaska DUI attorney near you today.